No international trains departing from Greece. — latimes.com

 • Thessaloniki to Krakow

-Bus Stop: Varies by company, click ‘Timetable’ after selecting your schedule
+Bus Stop: KTEL Macedonia bus station, but can vary by company.
+Click ‘Timetable’ after selecting your schedule

 Voyager Booking Agent (Uses multiple companies), www.voyager.pl